Security Deposit Laws in Indiana

 What happens if the landlord misses the deadline in Indiana?

 Missing the deadline has real consequences for landlords in Indiana.
-Under the statute, the penalty is: Full deposit plus attorney's fees.
+Under the statute, the penalty is: If landlord fails to comply with the 45-day rule, tenant may recover the entire security deposit plus reasonable attorney's fees, and landlord loses the right to withhold for damages (but can still sue separately for unpaid rent).

 In practice, this means if your landlord doesn't return the deposit (or a proper itemized statement) within 45 days, you likely have a strong case in small claims court.